Executing Trades

 New prices are valid for a few seconds only.
 If you do not make a decision during this time, message "Price changed" appears in the window.
 Click "OK" to get back to the original order placing window.

-Deviation is the difference between the order execution type and the specified price to which a trader agrees.
+Deviation is the difference between the order execution price and the specified price to which a trader agrees.
 The larger the value, the less likely it is that you receive a new execution price (requote) in response to the order execution request.
 If the deviation is equal to or less than this value, the order is executed at the new price without any notification.
 Otherwise, a broker returns new prices, at which the order can be executed.

 Trading in the Request Execution Mode #